|

 CALIFORNIA SUSHI ROLL

-Ingredients: 4 sheets of nori (dried seaweed), 4 handfuls of cooked sushi rice, 1 avocado, 4 crab sticks, bamboo sushi mat, plastic wrap, toasted sesame seeds.
+Ingredients: 4 sheets of nori (toasted seaweed), 4 handfuls of cooked sushi rice (recipe is above), 1 avocado, 1 cucumber, 4 crab sticks, bamboo sushi mat, plastic wrap, toasted sesame seeds.

 RAINBOW SUSHI ROLL